EllisLempriere/git_repo_cleaner/docs/ManualTestCases.md

 ```
 git log --graph --abbrev-commit --decorate --format=format:"%h - (%cs) %s - %an %d" --all
 ```
-Confirm output shows both branches on local and remote, "main" pointing to the commit "ellis committed me to main" and "a1" pointing to the commit "I need to be archived":
+Confirm output shows both branches on local and remote, "main" pointing to the commit "~ committed me to main" and "a1" pointing to the commit "I need to be archived":
 ```
-* ... - (2023-04-02) I need to be archived - John Doe  (HEAD -> a1, origin/a1)
+* ~ - (2023-04-02) I need to be archived - John Doe  (HEAD -> a1, origin/a1)
-* ... - (2023-04-02) ellis commited me to main - Ellis Lempriere  (origin/main, main)
+* ~ - (2023-04-02) ~ commited me to main - ~  (origin/main, main)
 ```

 ### Act